 The “Screaming Eagles” of the 101st Airborne Division proved their strength, stamina and heroism by pushing themselves to the absolute limit while undermanned and lacking supplies.
 Fighting against all odds, the 101st kept German troops from gaining ground during World War II.
 Battle-fatigued from their efforts during D-Day, the division became involved in another game-changing engagement just six months later: the Siege of Bastogne.

-The 101st were originally intended to go to Werbomont, but were rerouted to Bastogne, as the 82nd Airborne Division were able to depart and reach the village earlier.
+The 101st were originally intended to go to Werbomont, but were rerouted to Bastogne, as the 82nd Airborne Division were unable to depart and reach the village earlier.
 Call it bad luck, but they became the target of a formidable week-long German attack that, if not for their bravery and cunning defenses, could have had a major effect on the outcome of the war.

 The importance of Antwerp